fjoshuajr/jargoes-de-programacao-funcional/readme.md

 countDown(5) // [5, 4, 3, 2, 1]
 ```

-### Hylomorphism
+### Hylomorfismo

-The combination of anamorphism and catamorphism.
+The combination of anamorfismo and catamorfismo.

-### Paramorphism
+### Paramorfismo

 A function just like `reduceRight`.
 However, there's a difference:

-In paramorphism, your reducer's arguments are the current value, the reduction of all previous values, and the list of values that formed that reduction.
+In paramorfismo, your reducer's arguments are the current value, the reduction of all previous values, and the list of values that formed that reduction.

 ```js
 // Obviously not safe for lists containing `undefined`,